sc8ttee/python_tricks/docs/looping.md

 # example 7
 # loop with two outcomes
+# if no break return -1, if break return i
 def find(seq, target):
 	for i, value in enumerate(seq):
 		if value == target: